xxdcc/ctDNA_data_analysis_pipeline/README.md

 # Circulating tumour DNA whole-exome sequencing pipeline

 This repository describes pipeline for analysing data from whole-exome sequencing (WES) of circulating tumour DNA (ctDNA).
 The pipeline is implemented using ctDNA from plasma samples derived from pancreatic cancer patients.
-The analyses are conducted on QMUL Apocrita
+The analyses are conducted on [QMUL Apocrita
-High Performance Computing (HPC) cluster in the following directory<br><br>
+High Performance Computing (HPC)](https://docs.hpc.qmul.ac.uk/) cluster in the following directory<br>

 /data/BCI-BioInformatics/PC_ctDNA/WES_data